 Asking for forgiveness is one of the MOST powerful ways to create a culture of love in our homes.
 I think a parent leading the way is especially powerful.
 The restoration of relationships keeps all the cracks in our relationships from becoming deep chasms.

-Conflict and sin are apart of every relationship.
+Conflict and sin are a part of every relationship.
 Teaching our kids healthy ways to handle conflicts is going to give them the tools they need to be emotionally healthy in their adult relationships.
-The goal isn’t to not have conflict, but rather healthy conflict.
+The goal isn’t to not have conflict, but rather a healthy conflict.

-As the momma, I having to apologize daily for the way I treat my kids.
-Either I yell, am snippy, impatient, cold or grumpy.
+As the momma, I have to apologize daily for the way I treat my kids.
+Either I yell, am snippy, impatient, cold, or grumpy.
 Instead of thinking this behavior is ok or that I get a pass, because I am the adult.
 I need to be the person who leads the way and models humility.

 “God is opposed to the proud, but gives grace to the humble.”
 James 4:6

-Sally writes this, “Peacemaking is a foundational practice to loving well.”
+Sally Clarkson writes, “Peacemaking is a foundational practice to loving well.”
 I am also reminded that peacemaking isn’t the same thing as peace-faking.
-I do not want to teach my kids to say they are sorry for things the did not do, just for the sake of peace.
+I do not want to teach my kids to say they are sorry for things they did not do, just for the sake of peace.

 “I was wrong for _______, will you please forgive me.”